Need Someone to talk to?

 Who We Are

 Helping Ourselves Pursue Enrichment, Inc. (HOPE) is dedicated to creating an atmosphere of empowerment for people living with behavioral health and/or substance use disorders.
 For over 20 years, we have led the way in providing peer-driven services to adults with behavioral and/or substance use disorders in our Southern Arizona community.
 HOPE’s philosophy and mission have evolved along with the changing needs of the community while retaining the integrity of the initial vision of providing peer-to-peer support.

-HOPE, Inc. in Tucson, Arizona, is a peer and family run outpatient treatment center that provides psychosocial rehabilitation and counseling services for adult consumers utilizing the public behavioral health system, being discharged from a crisis facility or incarceration, on probation or parole, and persons in Behavioral Health Court or Diversion Programs.
-HOPE, Inc. maintains the Arizona Vision and 9 Guiding Principles of Recovery by providing all services in a peer supported, member driven, and recovery focused model of care to assist members in forming supportive relationships, developing and utilizing social supports, living independently in the community and accessing community education and resources.
-HOPE continues to maintain the integrity of true peer support while incorporating a professional/clinical quality of care.
+HOPE, Inc., in Tucson, AZ is a peer and family run Comprehensive Service Provider that provides behavioral health services for adults utilizing the behavioral health system, being discharged from a crisis facility or incarceration, on probation or parole, and persons in Behavioral Health Court or Diversion Programs.
+HOPE, inc. maintains the Arizona Vision and 9 Guiding Principles of Recovery by providing all services in a peer supported, member-driven, and recovery focused model of care to assist members in forming supportive relationships, developing and utilizing social supports, living independently in the community and accessing community education and resources.

 HOPE, Inc. receives funding from the Community Partnership of Southern Arizona, the Pima Community Access Program, Old Pueblo Community Services, and from contributions by members of our community.